 Usually in all his previous movies, Unni’s act looked artificial at some point.
 However, he has done a commendable job in Ira as a special investigating officer named Rajeev.

-Meanwhile, though Gokul couldn’t impress the audience with his debut movie Mudhugauv, he has improved a lot with the character Aaryan.
+Meanwhile, Gokul, who didn’t impress me with his debut movie Mudhugauv, he has improved a lot with the character Aaryan.
 He portrays the role of an orphan, who leaves Kolkata to work at a hospital in Kerala.
 His love interest Niranjana Anoop too gets enough screen space to perform.

-Miya, Lena, Alencier Ley and Shankar Ramakrishnan are good though their characters are not explored well in the script.
+Miya, Lena, Alencier Ley and Shankar Ramakrishnan deliver a decent performance.
+But, their characters aren’t explored well.
 There are a few other female characters, who are the staff of the hospital where Aaryan works.
 But they just come and go without creating much impact.

 Meanwhile, the comedy dialogues by Saju Navodaya aka Pashanam Shaji were boring after a point of time.